comit-network/RFCs/RFC-010-Omni-Layer.md

 For a list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec#field-currency-identifier).

+### Ownership

+In Omni Layer, tokens are not owned by a specific UTXO but by a specific address.
+This can referred as an *account model*.

+The *ownership* of Omni Layer tokens is the ability to spend an output that owns omni layer tokens.

+Because of that not all Omni Layer tokens owned by a given public key have to be spent in one transaction.
+The Bitcoin concept of *change address* does not apply to Omni Layer.

+If a transaction spends only part of the Omni Layer tokens available, then the remainder is still owned by the original address.

+Thus, Bitcoin transactions that deal with Omni Layer often *re-use* addresses by locking the Bitcoin change against the same public key than the input, instead of using a brand new public key using [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).

+Finally, using simple send, it seems that only the ownership of tokens of the **first input** are transferred.
+The ownership is transferred to the one output which:
+- is not already present in the inputs (in term of public key)
+- is not an `OP_RETURN` output

+### Header encoding

-To describe an Omni asset in an Asset type header specify `omni` as the value along with the following paramters:
+To describe an Omni asset in an Asset type header specify `omni` as the value along with the following parameters:

-### `quantity`
+#### `quantity`

 The parameter `quantity` describes the asset's amount.
 The `quantity` parameter is mandatory.